SciTools/iris/docs/src/further_topics/dask_best_practices/dask_parallel_loop.rst

     with dask.config.set(scheduler='processes'):
         dask_bag.map(calculate_sounding).compute()

-When this was run on a VDI, which has 4 workers, a speedup of ~4x was achieved, as expected.
+When this was run on a machine with 4 workers, a speedup of ~4x was achieved, as expected.

 Note that if using the processes scheduler this is some extra time spent